allenai/ai2thor/WEBGL.md

   gameInstance.SendMessage('FPSController', 'SetController', 'DISCRETE_HIDE_N_SEEK');
 ```

-The third argument in this case `"DISCRETE_HIDE_N_SEEK"`, should be the enum string name in the `ControlMode` enum, you mapped your controller to in [PlayerControllers.cs](https://github.com/allenai/ai2thor/blob/master/unity/Assets/Scripts/PlayerControllers.cs), adding it both to the `ControlMode` Enum and the `PlayerControllers` class dictionary with the Enum value as key and your Script type as the value.
+The third argument in this case `"DISCRETE_HIDE_N_SEEK"`, should be the enum string name in the `ControlMode` enum, you mapped your controller to in [PlayerControllers.cs](https://github.com/allenai/ai2thor/blob/master/unity/Assets/Scripts/PlayerControllers.cs).

 #### Alternate Controller